JeffCohen/workbook/books/kiei925/appendix/assignments/2-bright-sky.md

 This assignment is intended to reinforce the following concepts:

 * Consuming JSON data from a third-party service
-* Using a `<form>` for user input
 * Using Ruby for conditional logic

 You'll start with a prewritten web application that displays the weather in Chicago.

 Except... it doesn't actually show the current conditions.
-The weather data has been hardcoded by a lazy developer!
+The output has been hardcoded by a lazy developer!

 Your job is to use the <a href="http://openweathermap.org/">OpenWeatherMap API</a>
 to display up-to-the-minute weather information for any city in the US.